SciTools/iris/docs/iris/src/developers_guide/contributing_graphics_tests.rst

 .. important::

-  The Iris pull-request will not test successfully in Travis until the ``test-iris-imagehash`` pull request has been merged.
+  The Iris pull-request will not test successfully in Cirrus-CI until the ``test-iris-imagehash`` pull request has been merged.
 This is because there is an Iris_ test which ensures the existence of the reference images (uris) for all the targets in the image results database.
 It will also fail